 I am sharing this information not to give you advice on how to run your marriage, but to share what worked for me.
 In some cases the advice will give you a laugh about some of the things my friends say.

 My husband’s maternal grandmother was one of my favorite in-laws.
 She was tough, funny and bossy as heck.
-She passed away this year and she is missed by more people than you can count.
-When I met her she was about 72 years old, yet I still would not have wanted to get into a fist fight with her.
+She passed away two years ago and she is missed by more people than you can count.
+When I met her, she was about 72 years old, yet I still would not have wanted to get into a fist fight with her.
 In her life, Grandma had five husbands and two serious boyfriends.
-I am sad to say, all of her husbands died which is why she ended up with the two boyfriends (one at a time, not at the same time).
+I am sad to say, all of her husbands died, which is why she ended up with the two boyfriends (one at a time, not at the same time).
 She said she did not want to kill off any more husbands.
 One Saturday a few months before we got married, Darren and I went to visit Grandma.
 We spent the afternoon sitting around talking and hearing some rather good stories from Grandma.
-Towards the end of the afternoon she told me, “Baby, that is my grandson and when you marry him you need to give him everything he wants at home so when those fast tail girls in the street offer him something he won’t care because he already has it at home.
+Towards the end of the afternoon she told me, “Baby, that is my grandson and when you marry him you need to give him everything he wants at home so when those fast tail girls in the street offer him something he won’t care because he already has it at home.”

 I will admit, I was shocked.
 Grandma was 72 years old.
 What the heck was she doing telling me to give my husband anything he wanted at home in order to ward off hootchies in the street!
 At the time, I laughed and thanked Grandma for her advice.
 I was a young, 22-year-old, not yet a bride and I was a little embarrassed about having this conversation with my Grandma-in-law to be.
 Later though, after Darren took me home, and I was home alone with my thoughts, I, well thought.
 I thought about what she said a lot.
 Grandma had five husbands and I had none.
 I was a good Christian girl.
 I wanted my husband to be faithful and for my marriage to last.
 So, of course I had to consider Grandma’s advice.